As medicines are a crucial part of medical treatment, it is important to have a good understanding of them.

 If strict standards of safety and effectiveness are met, clinical trials involving humans can then be used.
 If a medicine passes all the phases of clinical trials, it can be licensed for wider use.

-The whole process from discovery to licensing can take around 10-15 years.
+The whole process from discovery to licensing can take around 10 to 15 years.

 Read more about licensing medicines.

 How are medicines regulated?

 No medicine is completely risk free, but attempts are made by the MHRA and EMA to ensure any medicine approved for widespread use is as safe as possible.

 As well as a strictly monitored development process, medicines continue to be carefully regulated after they have been granted a license.
 This involves checking for problems, such as reports of previously unknown side effects.